9 Mistakes to Avoid in Direct Marketing

 Every year, about 12% of the population moves.
 Your house list will generally reflect this percentage unless you sell to businesses.
 If you're mailing to your list without updating it every quarter, you're wasting a lot of postage on mail that will never reach the correct recipients.

-Ensure your house list is updated regularly using a "Move Update" like NCOALink.
+Ensure your house list is updated regularly using a "Move Update.”
 If you mail multiple times per year, you should update your list quarterly.

-Remember that if "you process the list of addresses through a Move Update method within 95 days prior to the mailing date, you may use it to mail at the discounted postage prices." ("Guide to Move Update," August 2016, United States Postal Service, 40.)
+Remember that if "you process the list of addresses through a Move Update method within 95 days prior to the mailing date, you may use it to mail at the discounted postage prices." ("Guide to Move Update," August 2016, p.
+40.)

 6) Using a list with duplicates